-212.1.1 Sand shall be graded from fine to coarse, free from objectionable material, and contain not more than ten percent (10%) clay or loam by weight.
-One hundred per cent shall pass a three-quarter inch screen, and ninety-five per cent shall pass a number four screen.
+212.1.1 Sand shall be graded from fine to coarse, free from objectionable material, and contain not more than 10% clay or loam by weight.
+One hundred percent shall pass a 3/4" screen, and 95% shall pass a number four screen.